-We also met many individuals and familes whose lives had been transformed once they, or their parents, had been able to break through the barriers of poverty.
-Street vendors in India now able to send their children to college, a North Korean refugee who now invests in start-up companies of other refugees, a woman who started with a pan and a hotplate and now runs a successful catering business and culinary school in Zambia.
+We met many individuals and families whose lives had been transformed once they, or their parents, had been able to break through the barriers of poverty.
+Street vendors in India now able to send their children to college, a North Korean refugee who has built a venture capital company that only invests in the companies of other North Korean refugees, a woman who started with a pan and a hotplate and now runs a successful catering business and culinary school in Zambia.

 These many people inspired us beyond measure.
 But such stories rarely make the news, and we wanted to give them light.
 What had changed to now allow for so many people to drastically improve their life situations?
 A billion people coming out of extreme poverty in just 25 years feels like a big story to us.
 And yet there is still so much work to be done to create an environment that will truly bring an end to extreme poverty in our lifetime.
 Over 750 million people today remain in extreme poverty.
 We want to share what we see working around the world to ignite lasting change.